nanoc/nanoc.app/content/docs/tutorial.md

 The `<%= yield %>` instruction is replaced with the item’s compiled content when compiling.

 The file also contains the `<%= @item[:title] %>` instruction near the top of the file.
-This is replaced with the contents of the `title` attribute during compilation.
+This is replaced with the contents of the <span class="filename">title</span> attribute during compilation.

 Because nanoc attributes are free-form, you can make up your own attributes.
-Set the `author` attribute on the about page:
+Set the <span class="attribute">author</span> attribute on the about page:

     #!yaml
     ---